 My father believed in slides and their semi-annual projected showing, but we found a few dozen rare, secret candid photos from our childhood that featured a beautiful, svelte Portuguese-American woman surrounded by children.
 Her eyes spoke volumes.
 She was a study in contrasts.
 Shy, confident.
 Soaking up happy moments like parched ground in some photos.
 Grim-lipped and stoic in others.
 We remembered those days.
 Our own maturation revealed more of Mom.

-We also found the old books, which have provided some of the most remarkable insights into who our mother really was, and probably still is, deep inside.
+We also found the antique books, which have provided some of the most remarkable insights into who our mother really was, and probably still is, deep inside.

 The diaries are difficult to read.
 The penmanship is flowery, as is the vernacular of the eighteen sixties.
 As a historical researcher and writer, I struggle with it, working hard to translate a few sentences.
 My mother read every page, even taking the time to insert slips of paper with her own notations within the pages.
 Her notes have been invaluable to me.